What We Can Do

 Reading Strategies for Challenged Readers

 In this workshop we read and write, examine strategies for teaching reading successfully, develop reading assignments, and practice implementing what we learn in our classrooms, focusing on one at-risk student in each teacher's classroom.
-We want all students to enjoy reading, and to understand that authors' writing comes from a perspective and has a purpose.
+We want all kids to enjoy reading, and to understand that authors' writing comes from a perspective and has a purpose.

-Teaching with Writing Process
+Teachers with Writing Process

-In this workshop, participants gain experience in and awareness of writing process through personal writing and participation in writing groups and classroom-appropriate writing excercises, explore the incorporation of writing process both to teach writing and in writing across the curriculum in their own classrooms, and gain assurance that "it's OK to let students write."
+In this workshop, participants gain experience in and awareness of writing process through personal writing and participation in writing groups and classroom-appropriate writing exercises, explore the incorporation of writing process both to teach writing and in writing across the curriculum in their own classrooms, and gain assurance that "it's OK to let students write."